keithtyser/gitbyexample/basicsofgit.md

 Use `git fetch` and `git merge` to merge changes from remote repository instead of `git pull`.
 It is best practice.

+Create a new branch and switch to it
+`git branch feature-1`
+`git checkout feature-1`

+# this is a comment